-There is a reason the Instant Pot DUO60 is dominating kitchen bestseller lists: it effectively combines pressure cooker, slow cooker, rice maker, and yogurt maker into one device, and does so for a relatively reasonable $100 price tag.
+There is a reason the Instant Pot DUO60 is dominating kitchen bestseller lists: it effectively combines pressure cooker, slow cooker, rice maker, and yogurt maker into one device, and does so for a reasonable price.

 The Instant Pot dedicates a button to each one of its cooking presets, so dialing in a common setting is as easy as pushing a single button.
 If you want to adjust the pressure, temperature, or time, you can do so with a set of arrow keys.
 While scrolling through options with the arrows keys was easy, we did find this slightly easier to do with the dials of the Breville Fast Slow Pro.